Feeling unwanted in a relationship doesn’t always look dramatic. Sometimes it’s quiet.

 🔹Express Your Needs Clearly: Let your partner know what makes you feel valued and appreciated.

-2. Prioritize Self-Love & Confidence
+2. Prioritise Self-Love & Confidence

 Sometimes, not feeling wanted stems from personal insecurities.
 Here’s how to boost your self-worth: